eric-blake/wine-store/README.md

 * The front end development framework used for styling along with custom CSS.

 **Pillow**
+* Pillow iwas used to add  image processing capabilities to the Python interpreter.

 ### Programs
 - [W3C HTML Validator](https://validator.w3.org/) was used to check for errors in the HTML code.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to check for errors in the CSS code
 - [Js Hint](https://jshint.com/) was used to validate the JavaScript code.
 - [CI Python Linter](https://pep8ci.herokuapp.com/) was used to validate the Python code.
+- [Google Chrome Lighthouse](https://developer.chrome.com/docs/lighthouse/) was used during the testing of the website.
+- [AWS](https://aws.amazon.com/) was used to store media files.
+  - [Stripe](https://stripe.com/en-ie) was integrated to handle payment processing.

 ## Testing